-Noemí is co-director of contemporary flamenco company Dotdotdot Dance together with Magdalena Mannion.
-Their productions include No Frills (Buxton Fringe Dance Award 2014 & 2015), In Body a triple bill originally commissioned and produced by Sadler's Wells and Los Nacimientos, a collaboration with Tom Randle.
+Noemí has been co-director of Dotdotdot Dance since 2014.
+Their productions include award-winning No Frills, the triple bill In Body which was originally commissioned and produced by Sadler's Wells and Los Nacimientos, a collaboration with composer Tom Randle.
 Most recently they performed in Window Shopping curated by Breakin' Convention for Dancing Nation, a Sadler's Wells Festival for BBCiPlayer.
-They have performed in Sadler's Wells Sampled festival, Sadler's Wells Takeover of the National Theatre River Stage and curated a Wild Card Evening for the Lilian Baylis Studio.
+They have performed in Sadler's Wells Sampled festival, Sadler's Wells Takeover of the National Theatre River Stage, Dancenet Sweden and curated a Wild Card Evening for the Lilian Baylis Studio.

-She has taught extensive workshops in choreography and composition at institutions such as the Conservatorio de Danza Profesional (Seville), Trinity College of Music, The Drama Centre and The Royal College of Music (London) as well as traditional flamenco workshops with Flamenco Manchester, Lilian Baylis Arts Club, Battersea Spanish, Cambridge Spanish Dance School and at The Place (London) as well as giving private coaching to individual students.
+Noemí has taught extensive workshops in choreography and composition at institutions such as the Conservatorio de Danza Profesional (Seville), Trinity College of Music, The Drama Centre and The Royal College of Music (London) as well as traditional flamenco workshops with Flamenco Manchester, Lilian Baylis Arts Club, Battersea Spanish, Cambridge Spanish Dance School and at The Place (London) as well as giving private coaching to individual students.
 She currently runs Dotdotdot's Online Live Sessions together with Magdalena Mannion.